-We hope you are all keeping well at this unprecedented time, and are coping with the changes to normal life as a result of COVID-19.
+We hope you are all keeping well during this unprecedented time, and are coping with the changes to normal life as a result of COVID-19.
 We continue to be amazed by our city-wide partnership, built around our ambition to be a child friendly city!

 Active Imaginations have shared monthly activities and lots of ideas.
 Designed to help the little ones get their recommended daily physical activity to help them grow healthily.